openhab/openhab-addons/bundles/org.openhab.binding.tapocontrol/README.md

 * Brightnes (Dimmer)  0-100 %
 * ColorTemperature (Number) 2500-6500 K
 * Color (Color)
-* Wi-Fi signal (SignalStrenght)
+* Wi-Fi signal (SignalStrength)
 * On-Time (Time in seconds device is switched on)

 ## Prerequisites

 Before using Smart Plugs with openHAB the devices must be connected to the Wi-Fi network.
 This can be done using the Tapo provided mobile app.

-## Binding Configuration

-Binding needs your Tapo eMail and password to connect to the Tapo-Cloud.
-This is used to create the handshake (cookie) to act with your devices and device discovering.
-To enter your cloud details add a "TapoControl Cloud-Login"-Thing In the configuration page of the bridge-thing, enter your eMail and password.
+You need to setup a bridge (Cloud-Login) to commiunicate with your devices.

 ## Discovery